Plays from the Lantern Archives:

 "Spellbinding!
 This is riveting theater." –The Huffington Post

 Famine threatens Rome, and the people's hunger swells to an appetite for political change.
 A war hero from a powerful family, Coriolanus seems destined to be elected consul – but the people find his pride an unforgivable insult, exploding the long-simmering tensions between the fracturing state's governing elite and deprived masses.
 This timely story of radical class division is also a compelling psychological portrait of Coriolanus and his politically savvy mother, Volumnia, played by internationally acclaimed actress, director, and author Tina Packer.

-Coriolanus is part of Plays from the Lantern Archives, a new program celebrating some of the finest productions from recent Lantern seasons, brought vividly back to life on screen.
+Coriolanus is part of Plays from the Lantern Archives, a new series celebrating some of the finest productions from recent Lantern seasons, brought vividly back to life on screen.
 This performance was professionally filmed with a live theater audience in April 2017.